 Managing Percocet Withdrawal Symptoms

 Physical dependency on Percocet can result in severe withdrawal symptoms.
-Gradual detox programs are necessary to manage these symptoms and avoid potentially life-threatening complications, including seizures and convulsions.
-Percocet withdrawal symptoms include:
+Gradual detox programs are necessary to control these symptoms and avoid potentially life-threatening complications, including seizures and convulsions.
+Withdrawal symptoms include:

 - Fever and flu-like symptoms

 Seeking Help for Percocet Addiction

 While Percocet is very effective at managing pain, it is also habit-forming and highly addictive.
 If you or a loved one are struggling with an addiction, seeking help is the first step towards overcoming this addiction.
 The rehabilitation process begins with a supervised detoxification.
 When a client is no longer physically dependent on this drug, rehabilitation through counseling and life skills sessions can help address the client’s emotional addiction.
 Many individuals begin using Percocet after an accident injury, but continue to use the medication even after their body has healed because it helps to “numb” other causes of pain in their lives.
 It is essential to address the emotional issues which underlie the drug abuse, including anxiety and depression, to help an individual overcome addiction.